kleqing/Rainmeter-game-mode-skin/README.md

 >
 > Name your layout (E.g: Default) and save it
 >
-> After saved your first layout, tick check box '' and name your new layout again (E.g: Gaming) and save it!
+> After saved your first layout, tick check box 'Save as empty layout' and name your new layout again (E.g: Gaming) and save it!
+[]
 >
 > Apply the second layout that you had made (Gaming layout)
 >